 The fee for Corporate Members shall be twice that of Regular Members.

-The Association shall hold a general meeting every spring.
+The Association shall hold a general meeting every year, normally in spring.
 While the Executive Committee shall have power to advance, postpone or cancel a meeting in case of emergency, a duly constituted general meeting must be held within each calendar year.